charliecalvert/CloudNotes/Assignments/MongooseSignInComment.md

 ```

+The most important addition here is the section that begins **var auth...**.
+We will discuss it later in this document.

-The key line is the last one, where we load the new middleware for handling our new **login** route.
+Another key line is the last one, where we load the new middleware for handling our new **login** route.

 And below you see **routes/login.js**.
 Notice that this is pretty much the same as in our login example, but the **post('/login'** method has been replaced (I commented out the old version):